LeadingAge Wisconsin Political Action Committee (PAC)

-Since nonprofits and corporations cannot be directly involved in campaigns, the PAC allows LeadingAge Wisconsin members and staff to be more actively involved in the electoral process by informing, supporting, and electing public officials who will represent their interests.
-A PAC will provide a way for our members to combine their resources to affect the outcome of elections.
+Since nonprofits and corporations cannot be directly involved in political campaigns, the PAC allows LeadingAge Wisconsin members and staff to be more actively involved in the political process by informing, supporting, and electing public officials who will represent their interests.
+A PAC will provide a way for our members to combine their resources to affect the outcome of political races.

 How does the PAC fit in our advocacy efforts?